pabrod17/pabrod17/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 Passionate Software Engineer specialized in developing web and mobile applications, always seeking new challenges and experiences.
 Eager to keep learning new technologies, methodologies, and cultures to grow both personally and professionally.
-I'm also passionate about sports, especially basketball.

 - 🚀 Passionate about building scalable web and mobile applications.
 - 🌱 Always learning (web dev, new languages, better product design).